Markkanen scores 32, Bulls beat Magic 90-80

+CHICAGO (AP) - Whether it was driving inside for a poster-worthy dunk or burying 3-pointers, Lauri Markkanen did exactly what the Chicago Bulls needed him to do.

-CHICAGO (AP) - Lauri Markkanen scored a season-high 32 points and the Chicago Bulls won for just the third time in 15 games, beating the Orlando Magic 90-80 on Friday night.
+Markkanen scored a season-high 32 points and the Bulls won for just the third time in 15 games, beating the Magic 90-80 on Friday night.

+"I think I can do multiple things, so take one thing away from me I can do other stuff," he said.
+"I think we did a good job of recognizing their coverages, using that to our advantage."

 Markkanen was 12 for 20 from the field in his 10th game since missing the start of the season with a right elbow injury.
 The 7-footer also went 4 for 6 from beyond the arc.

-Robin Lopez had 14 points for Chicago, and Justin Holiday had 11 points and 10 rebounds.
+Robin Lopez had 14 points for Chicago.
+Kris Dunn added 12 points and seven assists, and Justin Holiday finished with 11 points and 10 rebounds.

 Orlando lost for the fifth time in its last seven games.
 Evan Fournier scored 24 points, and Nikola Vucevic had 19 points and 19 rebounds after missing a game for the birth of his son.